All Episodes

 That man knows.

-They gave to him four to one over McCain and uh Mike Frank and Heritage Foundation did the research.
+And Mike Frank at Heritage Foundation did the research.

-He said, actually that's pretty typical.
+He said, actually, that's pretty typical.

-Basically you've got to be to want to take other people's money to give to the charities that that they may not be giving to.
+Basically, you've got to be— Well, and to want to take other people's money to give to the charities that they may not be giving to, that just sounds better when you've got a lot of money.

-Basically, uh th it was thought that the Republicans could call uh the President's bluff on the Canadian pipeline, and in the end he wound up calling the Republicans bluff uh on on on the on the payroll tax thing.
+Basically, it was thought that the Republicans could call the President's bluff on the Canadian pipeline.

-Well, that's what's so shocking for the Republicans that did vote for the debt ceiling in fr increase uh this summer, they were assured this that it would not require another debt ceiling vote before the election.
+For the Republicans that did vote for the debt ceiling increase this summer, they were assured that it would not require another debt ceiling vote before the election.

-Uh so look, let's just get it behind us and we won't have to have another.
+So, look, let's just get it behind us and we won't have to have another.

-Well, some of us could see this this president and Harry Reid are addicted to spending like nothing we've ever seen before.
+Well, some of us could see this president and Harry Reid are addicted to spending like nothing we've ever seen before.

-And it's also why I uh and Paul Ryan and I both talked about and agreed, we had separately told groups that uh if you gave us a choice between a balanced budget amendment or a spending cap, we would vote for the spending cap because what we've seen we we hadn't been able to cut anything after the biggest wave election in history.
+We had separately told groups that if you gave us a choice between a balanced budget amendment or a spending cap, we would vote for the spending cap because what we've seen, we hadn't been able to cut anything after the biggest wave election in history.

 That spending cap is incredibly important to force us to quit spending.

-And so the way this president went, spent over a trillion dollars more than we had coming in, nobody'd ever run that up.
+And so the way this president went, spent over a trillion dollars more than we had coming in.

-In 06, we got beat up for it for uh overspending 160 billion dollars.
+In 2006, we got beat up for overspending $160 billion.

 But he wants to raise the taxation up to the level of that extra trillion to trillion and a half in spending rather than bringing the spending down.